8 Easy Ways to Detox Your Body After Partying Too Hard

-To prevent the unsightly side effects, make hydration and circulation top priorities.
+To prevent the unsightly side effects of partying too hard, you want to make hydration and circulation your top priorities.
 Alcohol can also be the culprit for poor sleep, cellular mineral imbalance, and what we like to call “impaired food judgment.”
-Prepare your body by properly hydrating 24 hours before your event, limit caffeine and salt, and load up on leafy greens and water-rich vegetables.
-If all else fails, these tricks should help you de-puff after the party ends.
+Ideally, you'll want to prepare your body by properly hydrating 24 hours before your event, limiting caffeine and salt and loading up on leafy greens and water-rich vegetables.
+But if all else fails, the following tricks should help you de-puff after the party ends.

 Scroll through for eight ways to make your Monday a little more beautiful!

 It may be a too late for this one, but just remember it for next time.
 A little elevation goes a long way.
 Before going to sleep, use an extra pillow or roll up a towel under your neck.
 This will help ensure you have proper circulation and drainage.
-It's also best to avoid sleeping on your side, which causes fluid to accumulate in your cheeks and under eyes.
+It's also best to avoid sleeping on your side, which causes fluid to accumulate in your cheeks and under your eyes.

 Start the day with a cup of warm lemon water.
 Lemons are a natural diuretic and a gentle laxative.
 Adding a few slices to a cup of warm water will reduce the amount of salt retained in the body (which causes your body to hold on to excess water).
 This technique is also known to help induce a bowel movement, which is a healthy way to get the toxins out.

-Deep breathing will help enhance the digestive system through the process of resupplying the stomach, liver, pancreas, gallbladder, and the intestines with a fresh supply of blood that could eliminate or lessen gas or bloating.
+Deep breathing will help enhance the digestive system through the process of resupplying the stomach, liver, pancreas, gall bladder and the intestines with a fresh supply of blood that could eliminate or lessen gas or bloating.
 Yoga postures that demand you to twist your abdomen coming from a seated pose provide a method to constrict the stomach organs, wringing out all the trapped or excess gas.